-Islington Museum is delighted to present the photographic exhibition, We’ll Meet Again: Islington on the Home Front in Photographs (1939-45).
+Islington Museum is pleased to present the photographic exhibition, We’ll Meet Again: Islington on the Home Front in Photographs (1939-45).

 This exhibition shares a series of captivating images of the people and places in Islington and Finsbury during the Second World War; shedding light on the hardships endured and perseverance demonstrated by those that lived through this historic time.

-As a glimpse of what is to come, we’ve collated some images from We’ll Meet Again in a downloadable PDF.
+As a taster, we’ve collated some images from We’ll Meet Again in a downloadable PDF.

 Like many parts of inner London, Finsbury suffered badly from bombings during the Blitz (1940-41) and, again later, as part of the V1 and V2 rocket attacks on the capital from the summer of 1944 onwards… Read more.

 Throughout the Second World War, many of Islington’s children were evacuated to country towns.
 Evacuations began on 1 September 1939, however, many of the early evacuees had returned to city within a few months… Read more.

 Preparations for air bombardment began prior to the Second World War, with the British government providing air-raid shelters to families for free or for a small fee, depending on their income.
 Over the course of the war, shelters would take a number of forms and provide security for the people of Islington and Finsbury… Read more.

 “After days of suspense the news was announced that on Monday afternoon [7 May 1945] the German Government had capitulated.
 War in Europe was over.”
 75 years after this momentous occasion, the nation is together in its commemoration of VE-Day.
 Here, we pay tribute to all who bravely endured life in Islington and Finsbury… Read more.

 The Second World War turned the home front into the battlefront.
 On 7 September 1940, Dornier and Heinkel bombers, escorted by Messerschmidt fighter planes, began bombarding London.
 Islington and Finsbury would come under fire … Read more.